ralish/PSDotFiles/README.md

 ### Folder Structure

-PSDotFiles expects a dotfiles folder to be structured as multiple folders each containing the files and folders comprising a particular application's configuration.
-These top-level folders are referred to by PSDotFiles as components.
+PSDotFiles expects a *dotfiles* folder to be structured as multiple folders each containing the files and folders comprising a particular application's configuration.
+These top-level folders are referred to by PSDotFiles as **components**.
 The files and folders in each component's folder should be relative to a well-known top-level folder (e.g. your profile folder, which is the default target in PSDotFiles).
-The actual list of well-known folders are those in the `Environment.SpecialFolder` enumeration and can be found [here](https://msdn.microsoft.com/en-us/library/system.environment.specialfolder.aspx).
+The actual list of well-known folders are those in the `[Environment.SpecialFolder](https://msdn.microsoft.com/en-us/library/system.environment.specialfolder.aspx)` enumeration.

-A simple dotfiles folder structure might look like this:
+A simple *dotfiles* folder structure might look like this:

 ```fundamental
 dotfiles